rcghpge/lnos/docs/networkconfigs.md

 ping -c 3 archlinux.org
 ```

-## 5.Network Card and Recommendations
+## 5. Network Card and Recommendations

 If your system does not detect a network card (NIC), the most common reasons are: